moccu/picnic/README.md

 #### `.beforeEach(view)`

 Overwrite this function to add functionality before each view will be destroyed.
 If you like to cleanup data or references depending on each view, you can overwrite this function to do this.
 You can use this function to stop further actions for this view by returning "false".
 By default, this function returns "true".
+This function must return a boolean.

 |name|type|description|